As Biggin Hill is an operational hangar complex, there are a number of potential hazards to visitors. These include:

 Siren – During the week (Monday to Friday) a siren sounds at exactly 1200 noon to signify Base lunchtime.
 This is not associated with any emergency event

-Emergency lighting – the hangar is equipped with emergency lighting which will come on in the event of a power failure.
-As well all three Exit door signs are illuminated at all times.
+Emergency lighting – the hangars are equipped with emergency lighting which will come on in the event of a power failure.
+As well all four Exit door signs in each hangar are illuminated at all times.
 If evacuating the hangar with only the emergency lighting, there is increased risk of collision with aircraft or other equipment so move cautiously and be aware of the wing tips and propellers of aircraft in particular as these may not be so visible in the reduced lighting.

-AED – the hangar is equipped with an Automated External Defibrillator to assist in any medical emergency.
+AED – Hangar 1 is equipped with an Automated External Defibrillator to assist in any medical emergency.
 This unit is located on the visitors book table to the left as you enter the hangar from the main entrance door.
 The unit is self prompting.

 EMERGENCY EVACUATION – should you be requested to evacuate the hangar, please leave by the nearest exit door (looking from inside – front right and rear left and right).
 If exiting by the front door, please assemble at the base of the grass mound towards the boundary fence.
 If exiting by the rear doors, assemble beyond the first line of trees in the open grass area by that boundary fence – move as far away from the building as your safety requires.
 Do not delay your exit to gather personal items or return to the building for any reason until you are advised it is safe to do so.